paul-grassi/800-63-3/sp800-63c/sec7_security.md

 from the verifier to the RP, assertion protocols have a further goal: in order for the subscriber to be recognized by the RP, they are issued some secret information, the knowledge of which distinguishes the subscriber from attackers who wish to impersonate the subscriber.

+In the
-In the case of holder-of-key assertions, this secret is generally the subscriber’s long term token secret, which would already have been established with the CSP prior to the initiation of the assertion protocol.
+case of holder-of-key assertions, this secret could already have been established with the CSP prior to the initiation of the assertion protocol.
 In other cases, the verifier will generate a temporary secret and transmit it to the authenticated subscriber for this purpose.
-When this secret is used to authenticate to the RP.
-This temporary secret will be referred to here as a secondary authenticator.
+When this secret is used to authenticate to the RP, this temporary secret will be referred to as a secondary authenticator.
 Secondary authenticators include assertions in the direct model, session keys in Kerberos, assertion references in the indirect model, and cookies used for authentication.
 The threats to the secondary